aayushdhiman/advanced-malloc/README.md

-# Assignment 5: Basic Memory Allocator
+# Advanced Memory Allocator

-This is the starter code for [Assignment 5](https://course.ccs.neu.edu/cs3650f22/a05.html).
+A more advanced memory allocator that doesn't used deprecated functionality and uses threads to speed up mimicked malloc, calloc, and free.
+Writtenn for a systems class.

+Completed 11/30/2022.

 The [Makefile](Makefile) contains the following targets: